1031-Systems/1031_Delivery/README.md

 users may develop code for different processors such as Arduino or other Raspberry Pi versions.

+It also contains a utility application, joysticking.py, for recording joystick actions into Hauntimator channels.

 This software is made available for use under the GNU General Public License (GPL).
 A copy of this license is available within the repository for this software and is included herein by reference.